Link verbs

 =

-He was surprised when he realised that he was at the side of the road.
+He was surprised when he realised that he was at the side of

 I saw myself as a famous actor.